ggolikov/minicartojs/README.md

 ## [Demo](https://ggolikov.github.io/minicartojs)

 MiniCarto has three goals:
 - it takes configuration file with some properties and renders map and layers using one of popular mapping libraries.
-For demo I switch between Leaflet and OpenLayers.
+At demo page I switch between Leaflet and OpenLayers.
 The design of miniCarto is abstract enough to easy add new mapping libraries easy (e.g. Google Maps or d3.js).
 - it handles map layers visibility using abstract TileLayer class (all layers in this demo are rendered as tiled layers)
 - it updates sql attribute of CartoDB tiled layer and rerenders it.

+To test library from console, I expose it at demo page into global namespace as `window.miniCarto`.

 ## Installation
 ```